Unitary transformations within density matrix embedding approaches: A novel perspective on the self-consistent scheme for electronic structure calculation: Theory

 with $\tilde{n}_{i\sigma}=\tilde{c}_{i\sigma}^{\dagger}\tilde{c}_{i\sigma}$, from which $|\bar{\Psi}^c\rangle$ can be explicitly computed as the ground state in the $N_e^{\sigma c}$ electron Hilbert subspace using standard numerical diagonalization methods.

-Thus far, the only approximation made pertains to the approximate decomposition of the wave function $\ket{\Psi}$ in the $\mathbf{R}$-representation \Eq{eq:DAC_eq}, which practically necessitates working with a closed cluster.
+Thus far, the main approximations made pertain to the approximate decomposition of the wave function $\ket{\Psi}$ in the $\mathbf{R}$-representation \Eq{eq:DAC_eq} together with the rounding up of electron number to work with a closed cluster for practical reasons.
 This closure naturally demands the introduction of an effective chemical-like potential $\mu_{\rm emb}$ to correct the impurity density of the fragments within the cluster.

 The divide strategy based on the reflection $\mathbf{R}^\sigma$, designing an effective Hamiltonian $\bar{H}^c_{\rm eff}$ herein for the Hubbard model can be directly generalized to ab-initio Hamiltonians.
 The key distinction lies in ab-initio Hamiltonians in the presence of non-local electron-electron interactions, denoted as $U_{ijkl}$, which results in non-local correlation within the cluster Hamiltonian $\bar{H}^c_{\rm eff}$, and an additional contribution in $\bar{H}^{\rm env}_{\rm MF}$.